emildayan/laravel-livewire-tables-docs/content/en/usage/Advanced-Example-Table.md

 The DataTable plugin has many advanced features from bulk exporting, custom views, custom searching/sorting, filtering, column selection, drag & drop reordering, etc.

-There will be sections of the wiki to go into these in detail, but this is an example of a table with a custom row, filters, and bulk exporting:
+There will be sections of the docs to go into these in detail, but this is an example of a table with a custom row, filters, and bulk exporting:

 ```php
 <?php